Skip to navigation Skip to content

 • held for manual processing by the Health Service Delivery Division (HSDD)

-If care assessments are held, HSDD will determine if a new record is to be created or has been matched to an existing care recipient profile.
-The care assessment contains the approval details for the care recipient.
-All updates to a care recipient's personal details (for example, name, address, date of birth) are also received via care assessments.
+If a care recipient’s record is held, HSDD will determine if a new record is to be created or if the record should be matched to an existing care recipient record.
+All updates to a care recipient's personal details (for example, name, address, date of birth) are received separately from the approval, classification and places details data.

 Information can be updated between departments, for example: